 Krasi Shapkarova is an M.A. graduate in International Human Rights with a concentration in Human Trafficking.
 Originally from Bulgaria, Krasi moved to the U.S. to pursue a Psychology degree.
 While completing an M.A. in Clinical Psychology in Houston, TX, she became aware of the issue of human trafficking and decided to pursue further education, training, and experience in the field.
 She came to the University of Denver because of the available opportunity to receive relevant skills and knowledge while collaborating with fellow modern-day abolitionists.

-Laurel Mazur is an M.A.
-Candidate pursuing degrees in Economics and Global Finance, Trade, and Economic Integration.
+Laurel Mazur is a M.A. graduate with degrees in Economics and Global Finance, Trade, and Economic Integration.
 She graduated in 2012 from the University of Denver with a B.A. in International Studies and Economics.
 Her research focuses on international macroeconomics and human trafficking in Russia and the Commonwealth of Independent States.
 Jen Nace is an M.A.
 Candidate in International Human Rights with concentrations in Human Trafficking and Security.
 She graduated from Taylor University with a B.A. in International Studies concentrated in World Politics and Economics and minors in Political Science and Studio Art.
 Before coming to the Josef Korbel School, she spent a year interning with Internatinal Justice Mission in Nairobi, Kenya working with victims of police abuse of power and child sexual assault.

 Jody Haskin is an M.A. graduate in International Human Rights with a concentration in Human Trafficking and Policy.
 Her research addresses the current policy in Canada regarding human trafficking, including the implications it has on major transit hubs and on the United States/Canadian border.
 Jody’s interests in human rights policy stems from her social work background, as well as from her previous work as a legal assistant in a Chicago law firm.